Robert Hungerford, 3rd Baron Hungerford: Marriage and issue

-In about 1441, still at a very early age, he married Eleanor de Moleyns (1426-1476), daughter and heiress of William de Moleyns (1406-1429), killed at the Siege of Orleans, son and heir of Sir William de Moleyns (d.1424) of Stoke Poges in Buckinghamshire.
+In about 1441, still at a very early age, he married Eleanor de Moleyns (1426-1476), daughter and heiress of William de Moleyns (1406-1429), killed at the Siege of Orléans, son and heir of Sir William de Moleyns (d.1424) of Stoke Poges in Buckinghamshire.
 Eleanor survived her husband and subsequently married Sir Oliver Manningham.
 She was buried at Stoke Poges in 1476.
 By his wife he had issue including: